 My training in Kripalu yoga has a strong focus on breath/body awareness and is very permissive, with lots of variations and modifications.
-I have experience teaching trauma-informed yoga for those who are struggling with the effects of a stressful event or PTSD, as well as those who have significant physical limitations.
+I have studied theraputically-focused yoga for those who are struggling with mental wellness issues, or post traumatic stress, as well as those who have significant physical limitations.
 I have studied Vinyasa yoga, Yoga Nidra, and traditional yoga philosophy — all of which help inform my personal teaching style.
 My belief is that yoga is grounded in love, self-acceptance, and presence.
 Everything else is a side-effect.

 In the chaos of everyday life, it can feel impossible to find some peace.
 People tell me all the time that they can’t meditate — they tried it and their minds are spinning wildly and they can’t stop their thoughts.
 I’m sorry to break this to you because I’m sure you are an absolutely delightful person: but your brain is not special.
 It’s not.
 That is what everyone’s brain does.
 It’s your brain’s job to always look for problems.
 That’s how it has kept you alive.